1888: Victoria

 Making Connections

 Victoria’s story shows how prosperity and inequality shaped everyday life in the 1880s.
+As a class, discuss the following questions:

-• What does prosperity mean to different groups in Victoria’s world?
+- What does prosperity mean to different groups in Victoria’s world?

-• How do class, gender, and exclusion shape identity?
+- How do class, gender and exclusion shape identity?

 Australian Curriculum Links